Huawei teams up with Atome to launch new rewards for shopping lovers

-KUALA LUMPUR, Malaysia, Aug.
+SINGAPORE, Aug.
 26, 2022 /PRNewswire/ -- Huawei announced its collaboration with Atome, the leading buy now pay later brand in Asia, to reward HUAWEI AppGallery users that use Atome for their purchases.
-From 15 August to 16 October 2022, enthusiast shoppers in Singapore who complete their first transaction on the Atome app will receive an instant discount voucher worth RM20.
+From 8 August to 9 October 2022, enthusiast shoppers in Singapore who complete their first transaction on the Atome app will receive an instant discount voucher worth 12 SGD.

 Making Huawei purchases easy with Atome